We Buy Fire Damage Houses Logo

 If a house is damaged in a fire, the insurance company will typically pay the policyholder the cost to repair or replace the damaged property, up to the policy limit, minus any deductible.

 However, in some cases, the insurance company may determine that it would be more cost-effective to pay the policyholder the depreciated value of the property rather than the cost to repair or replace it.
-The depreciated value is typically calculated based on the original value of the property, minus any depreciation that has occurred due to age, wear, and tear, or other factors.
+You typically calculate depreciated value by subtracting depreciation due to age, wear and tear, or other factors from the original property value.

 If using depreciated value, you must provide the purchase price and date for each asset to validate its value.
-You’ll have to haggle with the property claim adjuster to come up with a reasonable sum if you don’t have the original receipt.
+Without the original receipt, you will need to negotiate with the property claim adjuster for a reasonable sum.
 Your records would hopefully include a documented receipt since these assets were likely considered tax-deductible expenses for landlords.
-If so, you can do some investigation to find past prices by, for example, getting in touch with the maker or the store you think you bought the item from.
+If so, investigate past prices by contacting the maker or the store where you think you bought the item.

 • Replacement cost policy: